 I didn’t take into account that all lampshades attach to the base in different ways (for example, our old one was screwed in at the top).
 Some have clips that hold onto the bulb, others are attached below the bulb, etc.

-I purchased this new white and grey drum shaped lampshade and was really excited to use it in the room.
+I purchased a new white and grey drum shaped lampshade and was really excited to use it in the room.
 I thought the diamond pattern would go really well with the wainscoting trim we were adding.
 Unfortunately, notice how the attachment arms go down into the lampshade?

 Ya, that caused it to float way above where the old lampshade used to sit and you could see half of the bulb peeking out below.
 I thought about just moving the attachment piece somehow (maybe taking it out and adding something else?
 Flipping it somehow?).